Finite time/Infinite time blow-up behaviors for the inhomogeneous nonlinear Schr\"{o}dinger equation: Proof of Theorem and Theorem

-Below we will introduce a lemma in case 1.
-The result in case 2 is similar to the result in case 1, with only one difference in the proof process, but this is the essential reason for the different indicators in the two cases.
-These results play a vital role in proving Theorem \ref{thm:main1}.
+Below we will introduce a lemma about $I''(t)$ when $\frac{4-2b}{N}<p\leq \frac4N$, which is similar to the result when $\frac{4}{N}<p< 2^{\ast}_b$.
+Although there is only one difference in the proof process, this is the essential reason for the different indicators in the two cases.
+These results play a vital role in proving Theorem \ref{thm:main1} and Theorem \ref{thm:main2}.